Per is a theorem prover implemented in OCaml, constitutes a MLTT-80 core for a dependently-typed lambda calculus,

 Per’s elegance rests on firm theoretical ground.
 Here, we reflect on key meta-theorems for Classical MLTT with General Inductive Types, drawing from CIC’s lineage:

-Nat
+Nat normalizes

-[Martin-Löf, 1984].
+to zero or succ n [Martin-Löf, 1984].
 Per’s normalize achieves strong normalization—every term reduces to a

 unique normal form—thanks to CIC’s strict positivity [Coquand & Paulin-Mohring, 1990].
 Totality follows: all